envoyproxy/katacoda-scenarios/load-balancing/intro.md

 The scenario covers:

+* Learning about the different types of load balancing techniques

-* Configuring Round Robin load balancing technqiues
+* Configuring Round Robin load balancing techniques

 * Applying weighting to control load balancing

-* Automatically removing unhealthy nodes from selection

-* Using Outliner Detection...?

-At the end of the scenario, you will have an understanding how to deliver reliable traffic to your services and automatically detect when problems occur for an improved user experience.
+At the end of the scenario, you will have an understanding how to deliver reliable traffic to your services.